pblivin0x/multiple-moving-average-set-token/README.md

 ![](diagrams/indicatorTradingArchitecture.png)

+The `Indicator` contract utilizes a `Uniswap V3 Pool` as an on-chain oracle.

 The `Manager` contract has two key functions for the `Keeper`
-- `getBinaryIndicatorIsChanged()`, which can be called for free and checks if the `Indicator` signal has changed since the last rebalance
+- `getIndicatorIsChanged()`, which can be called for free and checks if the `Indicator` signal has changed since the last rebalance
 - `rebalance()`, which can only be called by the `Keeper` and utilizes the `Trade Module` to change the allocation of the `Set Token`

-The `Keeper` can be set to periodically call `getBinaryIndicatorIsChanged()` for free, and subsequently call `rebalance()` if the indicator signal has changed.
+The `Keeper` can be set to periodically call `getIndicatorIsChanged()` for free, and subsequently call `rebalance()` if the indicator signal has changed.

 ### Multiple Moving Average Crossover Indicator